FALL 2021 GRADUATE APPLICATION DEADLINE: December 12, 2020 5:00 PM (CST)

 Graduate Records Examination score (GRE) is OPTIONAL, not required

 If you would like to take the exam and register your score, you will need to ask the Educational Testing Service (ETS) to submit official scores electronically to the university database.
 When ETS asks for destination codes, put 1836 for the institution and leave the department code blank.
-The department pays serious attention to GRE scores, especially the verbal and analytical sections, though we understand the many non-native-speakers of English have lower scores in these areas and that standardized tests are not a full (nor always accurate) measure of academic talent and potential.
+The department pays attention primarily to the the verbal and analytical sections of the GRE, though we are aware that many non-native-speakers of English have lower scores in these areas and that standardized tests are not a full (nor always accurate) measure of academic talent and potential.
 So, we examine the whole application package, and do not determine admission based solely on GRE scores.
 If you are currently in an MA or PhD program we will accept a copy of a GRE report regardless of when the exam was taken.
 In all other cases the exam scores must not be older than five years.